 We encourage parents to visit during the school term.
 We also welcome students, teachers and others interested in education to observe.
 Due to our limited space, an appointment is necessary.
 Should you be unable to keep your observation appointment, we would appreciate being notified so that someone may replace you.
-There is usually an opportunity for discussion with the administrator at the end of the session.
+There is usually an opportunity for discussion with the Office Manager at the end of the session.
 Before school begins and during class hours the teachers are very busy people.
 Please try not to hinder their work by asking questions about your child and his progress etc., before and during school hours.
-You are more than welcome to call after school hours, or make an appointment for a parent-teacher conference any time after school.
+You are more than welcome to send an email to the teacher, or make an appointment for a parent-teacher conference any time after school.